 a – The group whose content is used to populate the item gallery.

-b – The title and summary displayed above the gallery.
-Both can be toggled off or on.
+b – The title displayed above the gallery.
+The title can be toggled off or on.

-You can adjust settings that control how the gallery appears.
-You can set the number of items that are shown, the sort order, and the background color.
-In addition you can configure the item cards by toggling the thumbnail, item type, title, and summary.
+Scroll further down to see additional settings that control how the gallery appears.
+You can set the number of items that are shown, use the featured content (if configured), set the sort order, choose an item type, and set the background color.
+You can configure the item cards by toggling the visibility of the thumbnail, item type, title, and summary.
+In addition, you can toggle a View gallery button which opens the group used to populate the item gallery.

 Configure the footer

 The footer appears at the bottom of the home page.
-By default, the footer contains three preconfigured links, including a Contact Esri link.
-You can also configure a custom contact link for your organization, as well as choose a background color for the footer.
+By default, the footer contains three preconfigured links: Trust Center, Contact Esri, and Report Abuse.
+You can also add a Contact us link, add text to the footer above the links, and choose a background color.

 Tips and best practices